ArtHitParade

 Modigliani was introduced in 1915 by the Polish born painter Kisling to Zborowski who was to become his dealer in the next year.
 A bearded man identified as "le photographe Dilewski" has no identified biography.
 He was arguably an acquaintance of Modigliani through Kisling.

-Portrait du photographe Dilewski, oil on canvas 73 x 50 cm painted by Modigliani in 1916, was sold for £ 4.4M from a lower estimate of £ 2.2M by Christie's on March 23, 2021, lot 29.
+His portrait, oil on canvas 73 x 50 cm painted by Modigliani in 1916, was sold for £ 4.4M by Christie's on March 23, 2021, lot 29.
+The symmetric face is elusive, including empty blue almond shaped eyes in the new signature style of Amedeo.

 1916 Krumauer Landschaft by Schiele